gustavo-depaula/gustavo-depaula.github.io/content/wiki/GARD/Synthetic Runway Image Dataset.md

 ## Extrinsic evaluation

-For extrinsic evaluation, several pre-trained segmentation models are fine tuned, comparing their performance when trained exclusively on the synthetic images of LARD [@ducoffe_lard_2023] and when trained on the project's datasets.
+Following the methodology of [@voetman_big_2023], for extrinsic evaluation, several pre-trained segmentation models are fine tuned, comparing their performance when trained exclusively on the synthetic images of LARD [@ducoffe_lard_2023] and when trained on the project's datasets.

 To validate the performance of the trained models, the human-labeled real images of the LARD dataset are used.
 The real images of LARD are divided into two folders: *"nominal cases"* and *"edge cases"*, the latter with poor runway visibility.